FlorianFrank/CipherCellWiki/docs/oran-tutorial/fronthaul_split.md

 sidebar_position: 6
 ---

-In traditional

-Functional splitting in mobile networks was introduced to make the Radio Access Network (RAN) more flexible, scalable, and cost-efficient.
-In early cellular deployments, the Baseband Unit (BBU) and Remote Radio Head (RRH) were integrated into a single unit at each cell site, tightly coupled and co-located.
+Functional splitting in mobile networks was introduced to make the Radio Access Network (RAN) more flexible, scalable, and cost-efficient, and it is not a new concept.
+When 3G networks were introduced, the radio unit was divided into two components: the Remote Radio Head (RRH), which contained all radio functions and was positioned close to the antenna, and the Baseband Unit (BBU), which handled baseband processing functions.
+Each BBU and RRH was connected via a dedicated network segment known as the fronthaul, laying the foundation for more advanced and flexible RAN architectures.

 As networks evolved, the BBU and RRH were separated to enable more efficient site deployment and maintenance.
 To further reduce costs and improve coordination, operators adopted the Centralized RAN (C-RAN) architecture, where multiple BBUs are pooled in a central location and connected to distributed RRHs via high-capacity fronthaul links.
 This approach allows resource sharing, easier upgrades, and improved coordination between cells, though it introduces a dependency on robust fronthaul connectivity.